 The following Construction guidance note Produced in partnership with Karen Clarke of CMS provides comprehensive and up to date legal information covering:

-When entering into an FM arrangement there are many contractual issues for the parties to consider ranging from how to best place the contract (procurement options and requirements) all the way through to what will happen if, in practice, the contract doesn't live up to expectations (change mechanisms, termination and dispute resolution).
+When entering into a facilities management (FM) arrangement there are many contractual issues for the parties to consider, ranging from how to best place the contract (procurement options and requirements) all the way through to what will happen if, in practice, the contract doesn't live up to expectations (change mechanisms, termination and dispute resolution).

 Issues around the procurement of FM services can be split into two categories: